hoover-ins/hoover-ins.github.io/wealthtaxcalculator.md

 <h2 style="text-align: center;">State Tax Burden Simulator</h2>
-<p> This calculator quantifies the equivalent capital income tax rate (t*) of a wealth tax while also allowing for the application of capital gains rates by state.
+<p> This calculator quantifies the equivalent capital income tax rate (t*) of a wealth tax while also allowing for the application of capital gains rates by state and the Federal tax on capital gains.
 It addresses the question: What rate of income taxation on capital yields the same economic outcome as living under a wealth tax, when adjusting for the state I pay taxes in?</p>
-<p>*Note: State capital gains in this calculator consist of the top capital gains rate plus the Net Investment Income Tax (NIIT) of 3.8% applied on all investment income exceeding $250,000 for taxpayers married filing jointly ($125,000 filing separately).</p>
+<p>*Note: Capital gains in this calculator consists of the top capital gains rate per selected state plus the top federal capital gains rate of 20% plus the Net Investment Income Tax (NIIT) of 3.8% applied on all investment income exceeding $250,000 for taxpayers married filing jointly ($125,000 filing separately).</p>
 <hr style="margin: 40px 0; border: 1px solid #ddd;">

 <div style="max-width: 600px; margin: 0 auto; padding: 20px;">